Redrot/redrot.github.io/travel.md

 ### 2025

 - More to come...?
 Probably!
+- Attending [Algebraic Groups at the Grand Canal](https://sites.google.com/view/aggc) in Venice, Italy
 - Giving a special session talk at [AMS 2025 Spring Eastern Sectional Meeting](https://www.ams.org/meetings/sectional/2320_program.html) in Hartford, CT
-- Attending the [Joint Mathematics Meetings](https://jointmathematicsmeetings.org/jmm) and giving a seminar talk at the [University of Washington](https://math.washington.edu/) in lush Seattle, WA
+- Attended the [Joint Mathematics Meetings](https://jointmathematicsmeetings.org/jmm) and gave a seminar talk at the [University of Washington](https://math.washington.edu/) in lush Seattle, WA

 ### 2024